This week in the Republic was marked by several significant occasions.

 Donbas is actively prepared for the celebration on 1 May.
 The Labour Day as a national holiday is officially celebrated in 86 countries.
 This holiday is differently named in various countries, e.g. the International Workers’ Solidarity Day, Labour Day, May Day.

-In June 1889 the Paris congress of the Second International on the proposal of the French delegate Raymond Lavigne in the sign of solidarity with workers in Chicago made a decision to conduct on 1 May annual worker demonstrations.
+In June 1889 the Paris congress of the Second International on the proposal of the French delegate Raymond Lavigne in the sign of solidarity with workers in Chicago made a decision to conduct annual worker demonstrations on 1 May.

 At the present time 1st and 2nd of May are traditional days, when citizens can go on a picnic and have a rest.
 Furthermore, governments of many countries organize people’s celebrations, fairs, performances by famous artists, and also a lot of other entertaining events.
 At the same time, for other citizens May holidays are the best time to ennoble gardens or parcels.

-Despite the holidays will held without traditional celebrations, because of the pandemic of the coronavirus COVID-19, citizens and visitors of the Republic will feel festive atmosphere thanks to efforts of the community service.
-Thus, the community service engages in the planting of flowers and trees, the irrigating flowerbeds, the painting fences and benches, the cleaning streets.
+Despite the holidays will held without traditional celebrations, because of the COVID-19 coronavirus pandemic, citizens and visitors of the Republic will feel festive atmosphere thanks to efforts of the communal service.
+Thus, the worhers of communal services engage in the planting of flowers and trees, the irrigating flowerbeds, the painting fences and benches, the cleaning streets.
 The adjusting of fountains is at the final stage, which will start working on 1 May.

 However, despite the festive spring’s days, the Ombudsman calls citizens to be prudent and carefully observe the introduced regime of restrictions in the connection with the pandemic.

-It should be noted, at the present day in the Republic, the third case of COVID-19 are fatal.
+It should be noted, at the present day in the Republic, the third case of COVID-19 has already been fatal.
 Nowadays 100 registered and confirmed cases of COVID-19 were fixed in the Republic.
-86 patients are in treatment, 11 are discharged from hospitals.
+86 patients are treated, 11 are discharged from hospitals.
 MES and Ministry of Health of the DPR are fully provided with disinfectants for holding special treatment of transports, places and objects of the Republic.
-Used products have a high level of bactericidal properties and are secured for human.
+Used products have a high level of bactericidal properties and are safe for human.

 Donetsk, the DPR, 83105; or in an e-mail to: email@example.com